Neilfoster/eco-commerce/README.md

 ## Things I would improve if I had more time
-I would have liked to create a market place for independent makers of any self care or household products to sell their products.
+I would have liked to create a market place for independent makers of any self-care or household products to sell their products.
 This could be then integrated into their profile page and could be reviewed by other users via a rating system.
 I would also have liked to create a comment section underneath each blog post which could only be viewed